tristan-day-research/NeuroStorm_seizure_detection/README.md

 # NeuroStorm_seizure_detection
 This is a Large Brain Model (LaBraM), with a similar architecture of an LLM (Large Language Model).

 NeuroStorm detects what type of seizure, if any, is present in an EEG brain signal recording.

 For the tokenizer it uses a Variational Autoencoder based on Fast Fourier Transforms of EEG signal patches.
 These tokens are used to train a transformer model.
 The representation from the transformer model is passed to a classifier to detect seizure types.

+It's named NeuroStorm because of the metaphor of seizures being electrical storms in the brain.

 This work is a replication of the paper LARGE BRAIN MODEL FOR LEARNING GENERIC REPRESENTATIONS WITH TREMENDOUS EEG DATA IN BCI (https://openreview.net/pdf?id=QzTpTRVtrP), specifically tailored to detect seizures.